-The company, its executive officers and directors and the selling stockholders have agreed with the underwriter, subject to certain exceptions, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus supplement continuing through June 13, 2019, except with the prior written consent of the underwriter.
+The company, its executive officers and directors and the selling stockholders have agreed with the underwriter, subject to certain exceptions, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus supplement continuing through September , 2019 (which is the 30th day after the date of this prospectus supplement), except with the prior written consent of the underwriter.
 This agreement does not apply to any issuances of shares, and/or dispositions of shares in connection with the payment of taxes due, in each case in connection with the vesting of certain equity awards pursuant to existing employee benefit plans.